-- The consumer is rational in nature as he wants to get maximum satisfaction out of his limited income. - Utility can be ranked in ordinal numbers like first, second, third etc. on the basis of preference of the consumer for various commodities. - This analysis is based on the assumption that marginal rate of substitution diminishes.
-If amount of any commodity increases with the consumer, then he will substitute that commodity with another at diminishing rate. - The consumer never reaches the level of satiety.
+- 1. The consumer is rational in nature as he wants to get maximum satisfaction out of his limited income. - 2.
+Utility can be ranked in ordinal numbers like first, second, third etc. on the basis of preference of the consumer for various commodities. - 3.
+This analysis is based on the assumption that marginal rate of substitution diminishes.
+If amount of any commodity increases with the consumer, then he will substitute that commodity with another at diminishing rate. - 4.
+The consumer never reaches the level of satiety.
 He always wants more amount of a commodity to the lesser amount of it.
-For example, combination X includes 3 units of apples and 5 units of mangoes and combination Y includes 3 units of apples and 3 units of mangoes.
-The combination X is better than Y as X includes more units of mangoes.
+For example, combination X includes 3 units of

-- This analysis is based on the assumption of consistency which means if consumerpreferscombination X to Y in a given time period, he will not prefer Y to X in another time period rather will prefer X to Y only. - According to the assumption of transitivity of this analysis, if consumer prefers combination X to combination Y and combination Y to combination Z, he will surely prefer combination X to combination Z. Similarly, if consumer is indifferent among combinations X and Y as well as combinations Y and Z, he will surely be indifferent among combinations X and Z. - In this analysis, scale of preference will be independent of the income of consumer as well as price of commodity in the market.
-Moreover, scale of preference of one consumer will be independent of the scale of preference of another consumer. - Indifference curve analysis is based on the assumption of continuity.
+- apples and 5 units of mangoes and combination Y includes 3 units of apples and 3 units of mangoes.
+The combination X is better than Y as X includes more units of mangoes. - 5.
+This analysis is based on the assumption of consistency which means if consumer prefers combination X to Y in a given time period, he will not prefer Y to X in another time period rather will prefer X to Y only. - 6.
+According to the assumption of transitivity of this analysis, if consumer prefers combination X to combination Y and combination Y to combination Z, he will surely prefer combination X to combination Z. Similarly, if consumer is indifferent among combinations X and Y as well as combinations Y and Z, he will surely be indifferent among combinations X and Z. - 7.
+In this analysis, scale of preference will be independent of the income of consumer as well as price of commodity in the market.
+Moreover, scale of preference of one consumer will be independent of the scale of preference of another consumer. - 8.
+Indifference curve analysis is based on the assumption of continuity.
 According to this assumption, indifference curve can provide various combinations of two commodities which gives equal level of satisfaction to the consumer and consumer is indifferent about these combinations.

-2.3.2 Meaning of Indifference Curve
+4.2.2 Meaning of Indifference Curve

-1 able 4: Indifferen ce Schedule
+Table 4: Indifference Schedule

-Combinations Mangoes Kiwis Marginal Rate of Substitution
+Combinations Mangoes Kiwis Marginal Rate of

+Substitution

-V 1 20
+V 1 20 -

-w 2 14 6:1
+W 2 14 6:1

 X 3 9 5:1

 Y 4 5 4:1

 Z 5 2 3:1

 An indifference curve is the locus of all those points representing various combinations of two commodities giving same level of satisfaction to the consumer.
 If all the combinations on given indifference curve provide same level of satisfaction to the consumer, then he will be indifferent among the available combinations.
-According to Leftwitch, "A single indifference curve shows the different combinations of X and Y that yield equal satisfaction to the consumer."
-Indifference Schedule is a table representing the various combinations of two goods which will give equal level of satisfaction to the consumer.
+According to Leftwitch, "A single indifference curve shows the different combinations of X and Y that yield equal satisfaction to the onsumer."
+Indifference Schedule is a table representing the various combinations of two goods that will give equal level of satisfaction to the consumer.
 Table 4 represents the indifference schedule in which five combinations of mangoes and kiwis have been shown.
-The five combinations V, W, X, Y and Z yields equal level of satisfaction to the consumer.
-The combination V includes 1 mango and 20 kiwis, combination W includes 2 mangoes and 14kiwis, combination X includes 3 mangoes and 9kiwis, combination Y includes 4 mangoes and 5kiwis and combination Z includes 5 mangoes and 2kiwis.
+The five combinations V, W, X, Y and Z yield equal level of consumer satisfaction.
+The combination V includes 1 mango and 20 kiwis, combination W includes 2 mangoes and 14kiwis, combination X includes 3 mangoes and 9kiwis, a n d combination Y includes 4 mangoes and 5kiwis and combination Z includes 5 mangoes and 2kiwis.
 Here, to get one more mango consumer is sacrificing some units of kiwi to remain at the same level of satisfaction.
-The figure 6 shows the indifference curve in which units of mangoes and units of kiwis have been measured on X axis and Y axis, respectively.
-IC is the indifference curve.
-The five combinations i.e., V (1 mango and 20 kiwis), W (2 mangoes and 14 kiwis), X (3 mangoes and 9 kiwis), Y (4 mangoes and 5 kiwis) and Z (5 mangoes and 2 kiwis) of mangoes and kiwis yields same level of satisfaction to the consumer.
-By joining these combinations, indifference curve can be drawn.
-Indifference curve is downward sloping from left to right and convex to the origin.